Cross-correlating galaxies and cosmic dispersion measures: Constraints on the gas-to-halo mass relation from 2MASS galaxies and 133 localized fast radio bursts: Model

 where $n_\mathrm{e}$ represents the comoving number density of free electrons.
 Suppose we can surely select the background sources with redshift information, the cross correlation function can be computed as (e.g.~\cite{2022MNRAS.512.1730S})

 where $\langle \cdots\rangle|_{\chi}$ is evaluated as an emsenble average at the comoving radial distance $\chi$, $J_0(x)$ is the zeroth-order Bessel function, and we have adopted the Limber approximation.
-It is worth noting that the observed dispersion measures should contain the contributions from the Galaxy as well as near-soure plasma, but our estimator of Eq.~(\ref{eq:est_2pcf}) is designed to be immune to those contaminations.
+It is worth noting that the observed dispersion measures should contain the contributions from the Galaxy as well as near-soure plasma, but our estimator of Eq.~(\ref{eq:est_2pcf}) is designed to be minimally affected by those contaminations.
 Hence, we can focus on the correlation between free electrons and galaxies sharing the same large-scale structures.

 We use a halo model \citep{2002PhR...372....1C} to compute the cross power spectrum of $P_\mathrm{gd}$.
 In the halo model, we can decompose the power spectrum into two terms as

 where the first term in the right hand side is called the one-halo term arising from two-point correlations inside single halos, while the second one is the two-halo term corresponding to the correlations between different halos.
 In the following, we specify our model ingredients to compute $P_\mathrm{gd}$ as well as the three-dimensional average number density of galaxies $\bar{n}_\mathrm{g,3D}(z)$.